Huanggang Port: Operations

 The port of entry covers an area of 1,000,100 m2, which includes a surveillance zone of 653,000 m2, living quarters of 68,000 m2, and a business service area of 295,000 m2 The surveillance zone has an eastern and western zone.
 The east zone is for cargo checking while the west is for passenger checking.
 The east of the cargo checking area is the entry checking field, and the west is the exit checking field.
 There are also 52 bus checking channels, including 12 car checking channels and 40 truck checking channels, 20 for entry and 20 for exit (10 were built after the immigration control carried out the policy of fast access); there are 50 passenger checking channels, including 25 for entry and 25 for exit.
 The designed carrying capacity is 50 thousand concurrent vehicles, and 50 thousand concurrent passengers.

 Huanggang Port is the only full-time port in China.
-Cargo checking begins at 7:00 a.m. and closes at 22:00 p.m., while six channels remain open between 22:00 and 00:00 (two for entry and four for exit).
+Cargo checking begins at 7:00 a.m. and closes at 22:00, while six channels remain open between 22:00 and 00:00 (two for entry and four for exit).